-Collecting customers leads - Many companies are excited at the prospect of gaining more potential customers, especially if the attendee demographic overlaps with a target customer base.
+Collecting customers leads - Many companies are excited at the prospect of gaining more potential customers through event sponsorship.

-Gaining access to specific demographic - Companies are especially interested in sponsoring events if the sponsorship can give the brand the exposure it needs in regards to a specific demographic.
+Tapping into a specific demographic - Sometimes companies have a difficult time connecting with a certain demographic.
+Companies are especially interested if the sponsorship can give the brand the exposure it needs in regards to a specific demographic.

-Whatever the reasons may be in your sponsor's case, make sure to be very mindful of the "why" behind their eagerness to sponsor and address those needs as directly as possible.
+Whatever the reasons may be in your sponsor's case, make sure of the "why" behind their eagerness to sponsor and address those needs as directly as possible.